brentshields/Ableton-Dev-Salon-4.17.2014/slides.md

 - Reactive programming with an epochal time model
 - signals update over time, but only observed in discrete steps
 - progression of time is explicit
-- signals notify only when value actually changes
+- observers only notified when signal value actually changes

 ---